Mickyfen17/2DoBox-Pivot/README.md

 On the application’s main page, a user should:

-See two text boxes for entering the “Title” and “Task” for a new TODO, and a “Save” button for committing that TODO. ~~Scratch this.~~
+~~See two text boxes for entering the “Title” and “Task” for a new TODO, and a “Save” button for committing that TODO.~~

 When a user clicks “Save”:

-A new TODO with the provided title and body should appear in the TODO list.
-The text fields should be cleared and ready to accept a new TODO.
+~~A new TODO with the provided title and body should appear in the TODO list.~~ ~~The text fields should be cleared and ready to accept a new TODO.
 The page should not reload.
 The TODO should be persisted.
-It should still be present upon reloading the page Deleting an existing TODO
+It should still be present upon reloading the page~~

+Deleting an existing TODO

 When viewing the TODO list: